 Composite decking is made from wood fibres mixed with plastics, to create a durable and weather-resistant decking with little maintenance to complete when compared to traditional timber.
 But which material is best overall?
-Let’s take a look at the pros and cons of timber vs composite decking:
+Should you replace your timber decking with composite decking?

 Longevity and Maintenance

 A well-maintained timber decking can last a lifetime, but this is with the caveat of far more intensive maintenance requirements.
 Timber decking may “last a lifetime” but only with regular treatment or staining to prevent weathering, and the replacement of failing sections.

 Composite decking, on the other hand, still lasts an incredibly long time (up to 30 years) but requires virtually no maintenance beyond keeping it clean.

 However, when accounting for the additional cost of stains or oils to protect the timber, along with the additional man hours in maintaining it, composite decking can still be the cheaper option in the long run, especially compared to hardwood decking!

 The environmental impact of these materials is contingent, mostly, on how the materials are sourced.
 Timber is one of the most environmentally friendly materials you can use for construction, but mass deforestation has a devastating effect on the environment.

 However, composite cladding can be made from recycled materials, providing a long-term use for recycled plastics, and preventing them from ending up in landfill!